Unforgettable; The Biography of Capt. Thomas J. Flynn

-Components of the 28th Infantry Division During Battle of the Bulge*
+Units of the 28th Infantry Division During the Battle of the Bulge

 *Action Report, Col. Daniel B. Strickler

 110th Infantry Regiment's Defensive Positioning Summary

 (Refer to map below)

 110th Infantry Regiment, Col. Hurley Fuller’s command post was in Clervaux; executive officer was Col. Daniel B. Strickler